 - Prime Minister Mark Rutte won the parliamentary elections in the Netherlands on Wednesday.
-Preliminary results put his liberal party in the lead to form the next government.
+Preliminary results put his liberal VVD in the lead to form the next government.

-- The Christian Democrats, liberal Democrats and nationalist Freedom Party would share second place.
+- The Christian Democrats (CDA), left-liberal D66 and nationalist Freedom Party (PVV) would share second place.

 - The Greens have overtaken Labor as the largest party on the left.

 - Given that all major parties have ruled out a pact with the Freedom Party, a coalition of four or five parties close to the center is expected to come to power.

 - Turnout was 80 percent, the highest in three decades.